OSVR/OSVR-Unity/OSVR-Unity/README.md

 > _This is an Alpha Release, and probably not entirely idiomatic for Unity.
 Check back for updates often._

 ## Basic Principles and Files
+On a machine where you're running an OSVR-Unity application, you need to run an OSVR server.
+This is found in the OSVR-Core builds.
+[Contact us](mailto:support@opengoggles.org) if you need help.

 The `OSVR-Unity.unitypackage` package should contain the x86 binary plugins, the compiled Managed-OSVR wrapper, the OSVRUnity scripts (in the `Assets` directory), and a prefab called just OSVR.
 Import this package into your project, and drag in the prefab for sample versions of the currently-handled scripted game objects.

 There is a second Unity package file that should contain roughly a complete demo application, though minimal.